Charles FitzRoy (British Army officer): Biography

-The second son of General Charles FitzRoy, 1st Baron Southampton and Anne Warren, the daughter and co-heir of Admiral Sir Peter Warren and a descendant of the Schuyler family, the Van Cortlandt family, and the Delancey family, all from British North America., FitzRoy entered the Army on 27 August 1779 with a commission as cornet in the 11th Dragoons, and in 1782 was made aide-de-camp to General Richard Whyte at Jersey.
+Charles was the second son of General Charles FitzRoy, 1st Baron Southampton, a descendant of Charles II and his mistress Barbara Villiers.
+He entered the Army on 27 August 1779 with a commission as cornet in the 11th Dragoons, and in 1782 was made aide-de-camp to General Richard Whyte at Jersey.
 He was promoted to lieutenant in a newly raised corps, and on 26 March 1783 to the rank of captain-lieutenant in the 96th Regiment of Foot; when the regiment was reduced following the Peace of Paris the same year, he was placed on half-pay.
 He was made a captain in the 66th Regiment of Foot in 1787, and lieutenant and captain in the 1st Regiment of Foot Guards on 9 July 1788.
 In 1793 he served in Flanders, including at the siege of Valenciennes and the siege of Dunkirk.
 On 21 February 1794 he was made captain of a company in his regiment, with the rank of lieutenant-colonel in the Army, and in May he returned to England.